 - Integrations with Slack, Microsoft Teams, and email, so your team can get real-time notifications of test failures and other updates.

 - A worldwide community of human QA testers available on-demand, 24×7 for manual testing.
 Many teams find this to be useful for tests that can’t be automated or that need subjective feedback.

-Sign up with Rainforest QA and get started with automated software testing to improve your software quality.
+Talk to us about setting up a Rainforest account. and get started with automated software testing to improve your software quality.

 6 Other Test Automation Tools

 Selenium is the original automation framework for testing web applications.
 Selenium IDE is their record-and-playback feature.

 Record-and-playback tools record your screen as you move through a test case and use that recording to generate coded test scripts so that the test can be repeated with automation.
 Since you aren’t actually writing the code, record-and-playback tools are often called ‘scriptless’ or ‘codeless’ tools.

 The main disadvantage of Selenium IDE and other record-and-playback tools is that test cases are limited to the exact actions taken in the original recording.
 For example, if the last step of your test is to view a ‘Sign Up Was Successful’ screen, the test will wait a designated amount of time for the page to load but it won’t be able to verify that the screen actually did load (unless a developer manually adds code to the test).